defactor-com/documentation/docs/pools/back-end/api/ipfs/graphql.md

 ### `Upload File`

 Upload a file to the private IPFS node.
 The endpoint expects a string with a byte array, for example: `[130, 20, 8]` or a `base64` encoded string.
 In other words, the binary data in the file must be encoded in any of these string formats.

+The response `CID` hash and file type must then be stored so that the file can be retrieved and reconstructed correctly.

 **HTTP Request Method**: POST